uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_scan_func.rst

     pre_scan_tag_and_final_scan_tag_clses.rst

 The ``parallel_scan`` template makes an effort to avoid prescanning where possible.
-When executed serially ``parallel_scan`` processes the subranges without any pre-scans, by processing the subranges from left to right using final scans.
+When executed serially, ``parallel_scan`` processes the subranges without any pre-scans by processing the subranges from left to right using final scans.
-That's why final scans must compute a summary as well as the final scan result.
+That is why final scans must compute a summary as well as the final scan result.
 The summary might be needed to process the next subrange if no other thread has pre-scanned it yet.

 Example (Imperative Form)
 -------------------------

-The following code demonstrates how ``Body`` could be implemented for ``parallel_scan`` to compute the same result as the earlier sequential example.
+The following code demonstrates how ``Body`` could be implemented for ``parallel_scan`` to compute the same result as in the earlier sequential example.

 .. code:: cpp